 Conventional cell-biological TEM applications and correlative microscopy

 We also use automated TEM to study the differentiation of induced pluripotent stem cells (iPSCs) at ultrastructural level.
 In collaboration with J. Adjaye (now University Düsseldorf), we found that bile canaliculi, a unique ultrastructural feature of hepatocytes, start to form within the hepatic endoderm (HE) state (Matz et al., 2017, Sci Rep.).
-Similarly, we could show that iPSCs derived from patient fibroblastes, which potentially can be used as a model to study rare mtDNA-linked genetic diseases, develop a typical triangular shape upon differentiation towards neuron progenitor cells (collaboration with A. Prigione, MDC Berlin, Lorenz et al., 2017, Cell Stem Cell).
+Similarly, we could show that iPSCs derived from patient fibroblasts which potentially can be used as a model system to study rare mtDNA-linked genetic diseases, develop a typical triangular shape upon differentiation towards neuron progenitor cells (collaboration with A. Prigione, MDC Berlin, Lorenz et al., 2017, Cell Stem Cell).
 We also apply automated TEM to study disease processes such as cancer or segmental progeroid disorders (collaboration with Björn Fischer-Zirnsak, research group Mundlos).